rliao569/Ryan-Blog-theREAL/_posts/2023-09-20-1_4-js-errors_IPYNB_2_.md

 //ideally the code should support mutliple items var item = "burger"

-//code should add the price of the menu items selected by the user console.log(total)
+//code should add the price  of yes console.log(total)
 ```